Robert F. Roode Jr.

 - Stay in the Kitchen: Earlier in his career.

-- Teeth-Clenched Teamwork: Had this with James Storm in a recent one-night Beer Money reunion.
+- Teeth-Clenched Teamwork: Has had this with James Storm in recent one-off Beer Money reunions.

 - Took a Level in Jerkass: Took massive levels when he won the title.